We get commissions for purchases made from our affiliates through links in this article. Learn More.

-We recommend every buyer only purchase a diamond with a GIA or AGS Certificate.
+We recommend every buyer purchase a diamond with a GIA or AGS Certificate only.
 The GIA is the most respected and most consistent of all of the grading entities.
 In addition to a GIA or AGS certificate, be sure to purchase a diamond from a reputable vendor, such as James Allen or Blue Nile.
 For assistance in reading a report or choosing the best diamond, contact our experts.

 Robert M. Shipley, a successful jeweler in the 1920s, noticed a lack of expertise in the jewelry trade.
 With a desire to bring trust to the industry, he completed the Great Britain National Association of Goldsmiths gemological course.
 Then, he launched his own gemology course to certify jewelers.
 He also started a jewelers’ guild.